 The Graduate Certificate and PhD sub-plan offer a coherent curriculum in Hydrologic Sciences that can complement and supplement a student's regular degree program.
 Both allow students to obtain recognition for their accomplishments in hydrologic sciences and demonstrates the quantitative multi-disciplinary education desired by many prospective employers.
 After admission into the Hydrologic Sciences Program, one of the co-Directors and the student's advisor will approve a student's planned curriculum as meeting the requirements for the certificate or sub-plan.
 Recognition of the Hydrologic Sciences certificate or the sub-plan will be awarded only upon completion of the approved curriculum and of a graduate degree.

-Students may also have to satisfy specific undergraduate prerequisites of the home department.
+Students may also have to satisfy other specific undergraduate prerequisites of the home department.

-At the time of acceptance into the Hydrologic Sciences Graduate Program, the student will be informed of any undergraduate deficiencies that they will need to address within the first year in the program.
-Missing courses can be made up prior to starting the program or after enrollment during the first year of the program.
-Credit towards a graduate degree will not be given for courses taken to make up for deficiencies.
-The student's graduate committee may also decide whether there are any additional deficiencies and whether they should be counted towards the degree.
+At the time of acceptance into the Hydrologic Sciences Graduate Program, the student will be informed of any undergraduate deficiencies that they will need to address prior to degree completion.
+Missing courses can be made up prior to starting the program or after enrollment in the program.
+Credit from prerequisites will not be applied towards the hydrologic sciences certificate/subplan.

 - Completion with a grade of B or better in all Hydrologic Sciences required courses.